-PHIRA’s Quality Management System is based on the requirements of the ISO 9001 norm.
+PHIRA’s Quality Management System is based on the requirements of the ISO 9001/2015 norm.
+View certificate

 At Phira we want the parts we produce to be at least as high quality as the manufacturer’s.
 The mould design determines the following aspects: